 In March 2019, GBT launched Women of the World, a network designed to develop female employees and increase representation at all levels.
 Most recently, the Black Engagement Network was established for black employees and colleagues across the company to create a support group, provide development opportunities and increase black representation at all levels.

 “It is our collective responsibility to create an environment that gives people a sense of belonging and a culture that values and respects every individual no matter who they are or where they are from,” said Paul Abbott, GBT’s Chief Executive Officer.

 In August 2019, GBT announced its flagship global charitable cause – getting children back to school in times of crisis – and its multi-year partnership with UNICEF USA in support of their global efforts to provide safe and quality education for the world’s most vulnerable children.

 Through 2019, the company maintained its rigorous approach to regulatory compliance training for employees across topics ranging from privacy, information security, money laundering and fraud prevention, anti-corruption and antitrust to incident management and business continuity.

 To view the full GBT19 Environmental, Social and Governance Report for 2019 please visit: https://www.amexglobalbusinesstravel.com/corporate-social-responsibility/

 About American Express Global Business Travel

 American Express Global Business Travel (GBT) is the world’s leading business partner for managed travel.
-We help companies and their employees prosper by making sure travelers are present where and when it matters.
+We help companies and their employees prosper by making sure travellers are present where and when it matters.
 We keep global business moving with the powerful backing of 18,000 travel professionals in more than 140 countries.
-Companies of all sizes, and in all places, rely on GBT to provide travel management services, organize meetings and events, and deliver business travel consulting.
+Companies of all sizes, and in all places, rely on GBT to provide travel management services, organise meetings and events, and deliver business travel consulting.